shailesh097/delivery_duration_prediction/Readme.md

 Time taken for the delivery is the time between the placed order `created_at` to when the order will be delivered to the consumer `actual_delivery_time`.

 #### Data Description
 The file `historical_data.csv` contains a subset of deliveries recieved.
 Each row corresponds to each unique delivery.

-> Note that the currency data is provided in cents.
-> All time durations are provided in seconds.
+Note that the currency data is provided in cents and all time durations are provided in seconds.

 The target value to predict is the total seconds between `created_at` and `actual_delivery_time`.